Siteation/magento2-hyva-icons-payment/README.md

 ABN B2B Afterpay • Alipay • Amazon Pay • Amex • Apple Pay • Bancontact • Banktransfer • Belfius • Biller • Billink • Creditcard • Direct Debit • EPS • Giftcard • Giropay • Google Pay • iDeal • in3 • kbc • Klarna • Maestro • Mastercard • MultiBanco • MyBank • payconiq • PayPal • paysafecard • Przelewy24 • Riverty • Sepa • Sofort • Stripe • Trustly • Visa • vPay • WeChatpay

+## Missing or Outdated Payment Icons?

+We strive to keep this list of payment options and their logos accurate and up-to-date.

+If you notice a missing icon or an outdated logo, please help us improve the list by opening an issue or, even better, submitting a pull request.

 ## Other Icon packs for Hyva

 - For Icons packs see https://github.com/topics/hyva-icons